-The Autism Society encourages applied research to determine those interventions and approaches that are most effective for all children with autism spectrum disorders, and to encourage common usage of these practices for each child with an autism spectrum disorder, regardless of geographical location.
+The Autism Society encourages applied research to identify the interventions and approaches that are most effective for all children with autism spectrum disorders, and to encourage common usage of these practices for each child with an autism spectrum disorder, regardless of geographic location.

 - Prepared by the Autism Society Panel of Professional Advisors.
 Approved by Autism Society Board of Directors, April 2000